jakaplan/buanderie/buanderie-poller/README.md

 https://developers.google.com/identity/protocols/application-default-credentials.

 Get hold of the service account key (intentionally not stored in this repository).
 It is named `607 Frederick-642acd401797.json`.
-Now set this as an environmental
+Now set this as an environment
 variable:
 `export GOOGLE_APPLICATION_CREDENTIALS=<path to json file>`

 **TODO** Figure out how to set the Google Cloud credentials within the virtualenv instead of globally.

 Now we're ready to run the poller:
 `env/bin/python wemo.py`